 The access point comes with a mall setup booklet and a self-explanatory introduction printed on its underside.

 A typical PoE AP setup

 First, you need to mount where you want to deliver the best coverage.
-Then connect a network cable into its only LAN port.
-Now connect the other end of the cable to a PoE port of a switch (or an injector), and you’re all done with the hardware setup.
+Then connect a network cable to its only LAN port.
+Now connect the other end of the cable to a PoE port of a switch (or an injector), and you're all done with the hardware setup.

 Now it's time to access its local web interface.
 (The AP doesn't have a mobile app, which is great.)

-As shown in the screenshot above, the first time I accessed the WAX214’s web user interface, I was asked to create a login account and the SSID and password for the access point.
-And that’s it missed accomplished.
-In most cases, you can stop there and use the AP.
+As shown in the screenshot above, the first time I accessed the WAX214's web user interface, I was asked to create a login account and the SSID and password for the access point.

 Lots of Wi-Fi settings, no features

 And there aren't many reasons to do anything more.
 That's because if you go back to the interface, you'll note that there are not many features with this access point.